 Is there any help with medication for people with dexterity difficulties?

 Depending on the medication type, there are options available for people who dexterity difficulties.
+Your pharmacist should be able to offer advice.

 If an eyedrop bottle is too small to squeeze a drop from, there are eye drop dispensers designed for arthritic hands.
 Winged caps are a simple device that is placed onto the top of a medication bottle to help open it.